It does not matter what you and your spouse go through, you can probably agree on one thing – you need to care for your children.

 Will both parents be required to pay the same amount?

 Not necessarily.
-If one parents has sole physical custody, the court will recognize that they are automatically going to be paying more through rent, utilities, and other every day expenses that involve having a child.
+If one parent has sole physical custody, the court will recognize that they are automatically going to be paying more through rent, utilities, and other everyday expenses that involve having a child.
 The non-custodial parent will likely be required to pay more in order to ensure the overall financial burden is equitable.

 Remember, there are many expenses concerning your children you may not think about in the process of the divorce.
 They include childcare (if necessary), insurance, medical expenses, and school tuition.
 They will need clothing, school supplies, and food.

 The court will also examine the financial situation of both parents.
 The parent who earns more may end up having to pay more.

 Remember, if you are required to pay alimony payments to a spouse, this does not erase the need to make child support payments.